Ultimate Guide to Growing Long Hair: Steps 1 - 10

 Lastly and by far most importantly, never use a perm or chemical straightener for any reason.
 These extremely harsh products actually break down the structure of your hair and then attempt to rebuild it in a state it was never meant to be.
 No other chemicals intended to be applied to hair are more damaging than anything that messes with its molecular structure.
 If you want long healthy hair, you just cannot use these type of nasty chemicals on it.
 Ever.
 Think of doing so as commiting "hairicide."

 6. Be *extremely* careful to use only hair-safe accessories.
 Never use metal barrettes (the "French" style), the sharp edges are very hard on your hair and have tight spaces in which it may get caught and subsequently damaged.
 Absolutely NEVER use rubberbands, they will tear your locks to shreds when removed (and if you're ever in a situation where you must use one, cut it to remove it, don't pull it).
 Avoid any accessories that have sharp or rough edges, such as plastic combs with rough seams or claws with hinges.
 Never put anything in your hair that attaches with Velcro or springs.
 If you take anything out of your hair and a significant amount of hair comes out with it, don't ever put it back in.
-Fabric ponytail holders (remember, no metal connectors!) or scrunchies are very hair-safe.
+Terry ponytail holders with no metal connectors or scrunchies are very hair-safe.
 Need I mention the most elegant and beautiful hair accessories of ALL TIME? [begin: shameless self promotion] Why, one-of-a-kind LongLocks HairSticks of course! [end: shameless self promotion]

 7. Never wear a hairstyle that puts undue stress on your roots, such as extremely tight coils.
 If you wear a braid or ponytail, make sure it isn't pulled too tightly.
 Pulling hair tightly repeatedly commonly results in bald patches (a lesson even modern day Geisha still learn the hard way!)
 If you go after the long hair "quick fix" and use extensions, be forewarned that your own hair will likely be significantly more damaged when they are removed than it was to begin with.
 If you choose to wear locs or dreads, please consider it to be a permanent change.
 While the dreads themselves will remain healthy (in fact, many find this a great way to grow otherwise "ungrowable" hair), they unfortunately almost always have to be cut off to be removed and the hair involved usually cannot be "undreaded."
 If you do wear locs, twists or braids, it's a smart idea to use a braid conditioning spray to keep them in top condition.

 8. Become familiar with the ingredients in your styling products.
 Once you know how natural or chemical additives affect your hair you will be able to effectively choose the products that contain ingredients that are best for your hair type.
 For instance, some people find their hair does not respond well to silicone (found in most "smoothing" or "anti frizz" products and many conditioning shampoos), if used over a long period of time.
 Any ingredient that ends with the suffix "cone" in the ingredient list is usually a silicone derivative and should be avoided by those sensitive to it (I am not decrying products containing silicone, only stating an example...
 I regularly use some products that contain silicone with no ill effects on my own hair).
-No matter what product you use, clarify your hair on occasion by rinsing with a homemade cider vinegar clarifying rinse or using a clarifying shampoo to remove product build-up and avoid the damage to the cuticle this can cause if left unchecked.
+No matter what product you use, clarify your hair on occasion by rinsing with a homemade cider vinegar clarifying rinse or using a specially formulated clarifying shampoo to remove product build-up and avoid the damage to the cuticle this can cause if left unchecked.
 While everyone should clarify regularly, this step is absolutely essential of you use products that contain silicone.
 I have to admit that I am very addicted to Aveda Scalp Benefits Balancing Shampoo for clarifying, and it has the added benefit of smelling absolutely divine.

 There's an influx of exciting new fast hair growth products on the market that apparently really can stimulate follicles, significantly strengthen your hair and make it less prone to damage and breaking (and thus making it grow faster), but remember that nothing can actually permanently repair damage no matter what it says on the package.
 Be sure to keep that in mind when you read labels (you do read labels, right?)